BSGalvan/CosmoCalc/README.md

 	* python-dateutil - which requires six
 	* pytz

-To run this website on your machine, make sure of the following :
+To install the above dependencies:
 1. Make sure you have a working Python installation on your machine.
 To do this, type `python --version` in a terminal.
 If this step produces no output, you may need to [install python](https://www.python.org/downloads/) on your machine.
 2. Once you have Python installed, get `pip`, the python package manager, and install it.
-Here are [some instructions](https://pip.pypa.io/en/stable/installing/)
-3. Once `pip` is set up, simply execute `pip install <package-name>` to install the required dependencies.
+Here are [some instructions.](https://pip.pypa.io/en/stable/installing/).
+Once `pip` is set up, simply execute `pip install <package-name>` to install the required dependencies.

 # Running this Website on your Local Machine